neurodroid/stimfit/doc/sphinx/manual/event_extraction.rst

 As can be seen from this equation, this amounts to the fairly simple operation fitting a straight line that relates :math:`p(t)` and :math:`r(t)` at every sampling point.

 Finally, some detection criterion has to be applied to decide whether an event has occurred at a sampling point.
-Two options are available in ``Stimfit``: Jonas et al.,(1993) [#Jonas1993]_suggests to use the linear correlation coefficient between the optimally scaled template and the data, whereas Clements and Bekkers (1997) [#ClemensBekkers1997]_ compare the scaling factor with the noise standard deviation.
+Two options are available in `Stimfit <http://www.stimfit.org>`_ ; Jonas et al.,(1993) [#Jonas1993]_ suggests to use the linear correlation coefficient between the optimally scaled template and the data, whereas Clements and Bekkers (1997) [#ClemensBekkers1997]_ compare the scaling factor with the noise standard deviation.

 A practical guide to event detection
 ====================================
-In practice, the following steps need to be performed to extract events with ``Stimfit``:
+In practice, the following steps need to be performed to extract events with `Stimfit <http://www.stimfit.org>`_:

 1. Create a preliminary template by fitting a function to a single, large and isolated event.